Law & Order: Organized Crime

-The first season premiered on April 1, 2021, and was renewed for a second season comprising 24 episodes but only 22 episodes were produced.
+The first season premiered on April 1, 2021, and was renewed for a second season originally comprising 24 episodes, though only 22 were produced.
 The second season premiered on September 23, 2021, and the series was renewed in May 2022 for a third season, which premiered on September 22, 2022.
+In April 2023, the series was renewed for a fourth season, which premiered on January 18, 2024.
+On April 25, 2024, it was announced that the series was renewed for a fifth season and would move to Peacock.
+The fifth season premiered its first two episodes on Peacock on April 17, 2025, with the first episode also having a special airing on NBC.

+On July 28, 2025, it was reported that the show's fifth season will re-air in its original Thursday 10 p.m. slot on NBC starting on September 25, 2025, and that NBC could decide on whether to pick it up for a sixth season based on its ratings.

 Premise

-The series centers on Law & Order: Special Victims Unit character Elliot Stabler, a veteran Detective who returns to the NYPD in New York following his wife's murder.
+The series centers on Law & Order: Special Victims Unit character Elliot Stabler, a veteran detective who returns to the NYPD in New York following his wife's murder.
 Stabler joins the Organized Crime Task Force, led by Sergeant Ayanna Bell.